 Over the past two decades, I’ve worked with community leaders and entrepreneurs from across the globe in industries such as travel, coaching, business consulting, design, creative arts, and more.

-Together, we’ve strategically planned, designed, and launched online communities that:
+Together, we’ve strategically planned, designed, and launched membership-based online communities that:

 - Stand out from others by leveraging their leaders' creativity, unique values, interests, and skills